 - story by Dena Temple photos by Dena Temple and Ellis Anderson

 Beachfront homes were reduced to kindling.
-Boats bounced about like discarded toys.
+Boats were thrown about like yesterday's toys.
 The power grid failed; over two million households in the state lost power in the storm.
 346,000 NJ homes were damaged or destroyed.
-Photos of an iconic roller coaster being washed into the sea were heart-wrenching.
-I remember venturing out the morning after the storm and, after finding only minimal damage to our home (we lived in the hills about a mile from Sandy Hook Bay), driving around to assess the damage in our area.
-Near the harbor a number of residents were trapped in their homes by colossal yachts wedged against their front doors.
+Photos of an iconic roller coaster falling into the sea were heart-wrenching.
+I remember venturing out the morning after the storm and, after finding only minimal damage to our home (we lived in the highlands about a mile from Sandy Hook Bay), driving around to assess the damage around our area.
+Near the harbor, a number of residents were trapped in their homes by colossal yachts wedged against their front doors.
 Smaller boats lay on their sides in the middle of Main Street, blocking egress.
 In the harbor, fancy pleasure boats came to rest stacked atop one another like a domino layout gone terribly wrong.
 Many houses along the waterfront looked intact from the street, but they had been peeled open by the storm, exposing the living area, and the people inside, to the ravages of the wind and the sea.
 Thirty-seven NJ residents did not survive.

 It took about three weeks to get everyone’s power back on line.
-In the meantime, those of us who were lucky enough to have generators waited daily in lines up to eight hours long at one of the few gas stations that were open.
+In the meantime, those of us who were lucky enough to have generators waited daily in lines up to eight hours long at one of the few gas stations that were open just to keep our houses warm.
 Those mega service stations with their big generators were beacons in the aftermath, drawing neighbors together to compare war stories and share information (and often misinformation as well).

 Storms like Katrina and Sandy teach us one thing: People are more important than possessions.
 First safeguard yourself and your loved ones; then worry about objects that can’t be replaced; and secure last what can be easily replaced.
 The best protection against loss of life and property is planning, and there are many sources of excellent information about hurricane preparedness.
 I’ve included a number of links at the end of this article; the information is all valid and valuable.
 If you haven’t already done so, set aside an evening and gather the family around the dining table for some straight talk about storm preparations.
 Plan now for the next storm.